HuveD/micro_roo_manager/opt-prompt/code-orchestrator-config.md

   1.  **Validate Specification Document:** **CRITICAL: Immediately verify a valid specification document path (within `docs/specifications/...`) exists in the request context.** If missing/invalid, STOP and report failure.
   2.  **Decompose Task (Document-Driven):** If valid, interpret the request *and* the **specific specification document provided** to create logical, SRP-based subtasks defined by *that* document.
   3.  **Delegate & Enforce:** Delegate subtasks to Coders (`junior`, `middle`, `senior`) via `new_task`, **always providing the specific specification document path from `docs/` and mandating strict adherence to THAT document.**
-  4.  **Supervise & Verify:** Monitor progress, review results, run static analysis, manage corrections (ensuring fixes also adhere to the specific spec document), handle escalations, and synthesize a final report based on the spec document.
+  4.  **Supervise & Verify:** Monitor progress, review results, run static analysis, manage corrections (ensuring fixes also adhere to the specific spec document), handle escalations and critical decision reports, and synthesize a final report based on the spec document.
   Rely SOLELY on the request description AND the mandatory, specific specification document path provided.
 Do NOT read other files for initial subtask planning.

 # Core Directives